 However, if the ultrasound is negative, a DVT or PE is not ruled out, because some clots don't show up on ultrasound.
 Further tests will be needed.

 Blood test for D-dimer

-Ultrasound scan of the heart (echocardiography)
+Ultrasound scanning of the heart (echocardiography)

 Isotope scan and CTPA scan